-6 Dog Friendly Halloween Celebrations Around DC
+6 Dog-Friendly Halloween Celebrations Around DC

 Wunder Garten | October 29

-Wunder Garten hosts a Halloween happy hour with a dog friendly spin, complete with a costume contest, raffle, drinks, and treats.
+Wunder Garten hosts a Halloween happy hour with a dog-friendly spin, complete with a costume contest, raffle, drinks, and treats.
 The spooky proceedings—which happen from 12 to 3 PM—are part of Wunder Garten’s 13 Nights of Halloween programming.

 6. Old Town Doggie Trick-or-Treat